 The biggest motor racing championship on the world stage, Formula 1 brings not only huge amounts of investment and commercial potential every year but tens of thousands of tourists to the city’s its tour visits.
 Yumeshima’s proposition would be to host a street race with its ongoing development possibly geared around infrastructure to support such an event.

 As part of the mayor’s plea, he hopes to entice authorities to choose Osaka as the preferred host of one of the country’s three integrated resorts.
-These are to be built as a result of Japan’s increasingly liberal thinking on gambling.

 Of course, the mayor faces more than one challenge to get his idea off the ground.
 After all, Japan already has an annual F1 event, and there are only a limited number of licenses expected to be granted for land-based casinos in the country (with Tokyo, Wakayama and Hokkaido all putting their cases across as to why they should be the cities with a new casino).